Skip to main content

 Introduction

-And yet โ€” an enormous number of learners quit Anki, with many quitting more than once.
-Not just in the first week, but often after months of genuine effort.
-The learners built decks, downloaded shared collections, dug deep enough to learn what ease factors and leech cards mean, and still walked away.
+And yet a significant number of learners quit โ€” not in the first week, but after months of genuine effort.
+They built decks, configured settings, learned what ease factors and leech cards are, and still walked away.
+Many of them tried more than once.

 The Science of Spaced Repetition